Thursday, June 25, 2009

 On the Senate side, the Senate Environment and Pubic Works Committee, Chaired by Senator Barbara Boxer (D-CA) held a hearing today (June 25) on the "Impacts of Expected Highway Trust Fund Insolvency."
 Senator Boxer has agreed with the Administration's short-term extension plan and said today, "I look forward to working with the Administration on this proposal, which would keep the recovery and job creation moving forward and give us the necessary time to pass a more comprehensive and transformational multi-year transportation authorization bill with stable and reliable funding sources."
 [Note: WIMS will report on the Senate hearing in tomorrow's report].

-click here).
+Access links to the Subcommittee's summary of subject matter and a video of the markup (click here).
 Access the June 24 letter to President Obama (click here).
 Access an announcement from Chairman Oberstar (click here).
 Access links to the Committee Print, Executive Summary, Federal Surface Transportation Framework, Blueprint for Investment and Reform and more from the T&I website (click here, scroll down to "Issues in the Spotlight").